calculang/calculang/README.md

 I'm not the only person to consider the opportunity from making models more accessible.
 Bret Victor included points around this in a blog post about climate change.

-[What can a technologist do about Climate Change (a personal view)](http://worrydream.com/ClimateChange) by Bret Victor, particularly relevant at: [Media for Understanding Situations](http://worrydream.com/ClimateChange/#media).
+[What can a technologist do about Climate Change (a personal view)](http://worrydream.com/ClimateChange) by Bret Victor, particularly relevant at [Media for Understanding Situations](http://worrydream.com/ClimateChange/#media).

 Also good by Bret Victor, regarding interfaces to models: [Explorable Explanations](http://worrydream.com/#!/ExplorableExplanations).